RadaGathee/Brave-Memory-Extension/README.md

 # Brave-Memory-Extension
 The extension periodically checks all open tabs and suspends inactive tabs in the Brave browser.
-This helps free up system resources - Timer set to 60seconds() Setting it up:
+This helps free up system resources - Timer set to 60seconds

+-Setting it up:
 ---Open Brave Browser:
 Click on the three horizontal lines (menu icon) in the top-right corner of the browser.
 From the menu, select "Extensions".
 This will open the Extensions page.